trrapp12/mobile-list-app/README.md

 >
 > — Ryan Holiday, Daily Stoic.

-The mission of checkOUT is to inspire you to checkoff the most before you checkout of life.
+The mission of checkOUT is to inspire you to checkoff your bucket list before you checkout of life.
+It does it by:

+* providing a progressive web app with CRD (create, read, delete) functionality that fits in the palm of your hand
+* adds distinctive rewards when you complete your tasks
+* provides it in a well designed, mobile-first, responsive layout

 ---

 ### THIS PROJECT DEMONSTRATES...